sunnyvale-academy/SNY.RHT.OKD.01.01.00/labs/15-Route/README.md

 Already on project "test" on server "https://api.crc.testing:6443".
 ```

-## Deploy the application to be accessed externally
+## Deploy the applications to be accessed externally

 First we create the backend **Deployments** and **Services** used later in Route examples.